 Before that the Monastery was known as Gitraniko Monastery or Panagia Giatrissa (Virgin Mary the Healer).

-Today, only the katholikon (church) of the monastery exists, the church of Panagitsa Spileiotissa (Virging Mary of the Caves).
-To the locals the little church is simply known as Panagitsa (little Virgin Mary church).
-Accorfing to the tradition, the church was built by the Byzantine Emperor Alexius Komninos (1081-1118), who embraced the monastic life and became a saint and patron of Oitylo (known as Voitylo those days).
-They say that every time a serious epidemic fell on Vojtylo, the monk Alexius appeared in the sky with a candle in his hand and he was expelling the plague.
+Today, only the monastery's katholikon (church) exists, the church of Panagitsa Spileiotissa (Virgin Mary of the Caves).
+To the locals, the little church is known as Panagitsa (little Virgin Mary church).
+According to the tradition, the church was built by the Byzantine Emperor Alexius Komninos (1081-1118), who embraced the monastic life and became a saint and patron of Oitylo (known as Voitylo those days).
+They say that every time a serious epidemic fell on Vojtylo, the monk Alexius appeared in the sky with a candle in his hand, and he was expelling the plague.

-The church itself is built in a natural cave, the opening of which is built up leaving only 3 openings: the entrance and two small windows.
-The entrance to the church has a niche above it, in which a fresco of Virgin Mary survives.
-The two windows, positioned both on the right side of the entrance, are used to let the day light into the church.
+The church itself is built in a natural cave, the opening of which is built up, leaving only 3 openings: the entrance and two small windows.
+The church's entrance has a niche above it, in which a fresco of the Virgin Mary survives.
+The two windows positioned on the right side of the entrance are used to let the daylight into the church.
 There is a small bell hanging by the entrance.

-The church is very small but it has impressive frescos which cover almost all of its walls.
+The church is tiny, but it has impressive frescos that cover almost all of its walls.

-Even though the church is well hidden and cannot be seen from anywhere, it is not difficult to be reached.
+Even though the church is well hidden and cannot be seen from anywhere, it is not difficult to reach.
 On the side of the road leading to Oitylo, they have recently erected a stone inscription (resembling a menhir), which cannot be missed.
-By this “monument” there is a path going down.
-Follow this path for about 100m and at some point, you will see the whitewashed stairs of the church.
-The time I visited, the door of the church was unlocked, so I managed to admire the interior.
+By this “monument,” there is a path going down.
+Follow this path for about 100m, and at some point, you will see the church's whitewashed stairs.
+The time I visited, the church's door was unlocked, so I managed to admire the interior.

 The most beautiful village in the whole Mani, is located here and is called Limeni (Λιμένι).
 Limeni has served as the Areopolis haven.
 Limeni with its stone houses, its crystal-clear waters and beautiful sunsets stole my heart.
 The village is just a strip of land restricted by the sea and the mountains behind it.
 Strolling at the only road of the village you see imposing stone houses and among them glimpses of the sea.
 The taverns and the guest houses almost touch the sea, savoring its saltines.

-Among the houses of Limeni, there are two of an historic importance.
-The “Mavromichali Tower” (“Mavromichalai Palace”) has been built during the middle of the 18th century (1762) from Pieros Mavromichalis (father of Petrobey) and was officially the first residence of Petrobey Mavromichalis, warlord of Mani and leader of the Hellenic war of independence against the ottoman Turks.
-The palace complex consists of a large oblong house and a four-storey tower on its southern side.
+Among the houses of Limeni, there are two of historical importance.
+The “Mavromichali Tower” (“Mavromichalai Palace”) has been built during the middle of the 18th century (1762) by Pieros Mavromichalis (father of Petrobey) and was officially the first residence of Petrobey Mavromichalis, warlord of Mani and leader of the Hellenic war of independence against the Ottoman Turks.
+The palace complex consists of a large oblong house and a four-story tower on its southern side.

 The restaurant I recommend in Limeni is “Teloneio” restaurant and cocktail bar.
-During my first holidays in the area (back in 2018) I fell in love with the place.
+During my first holidays in the area (back in 2018), I fell in love with the place.
 During my October 2020 stay, though, I was not very enthusiastic about it.
 It seemed to me unreasonably overpriced and the food a bit pretentious.
-Maybe the place has not changed over these two years, but certainly I did change.
-After having discovered in Neo Oitylo, "Karavopetra tavern", I did not see the reason why to pay double the price for fusion cuisine in the first, instead of eating delicious traditional l food in the second.
+Maybe the place has not changed over these two years, but certainly, I did change.
+After discovering in Neo Oitylo, "Karavopetra tavern", I do not see why to pay double the price for fusion cuisine in the first, instead of eating delicious traditional food in the second.

 The best option is to choose from the appetizers list: plates here are of good value.
-From the appetizers I tasted the grilled vegetables mille-feuille (with talagani cheese, capers & extra virgin olive oil) and from the salads the yummy Sea salad (with broccoli, cauliflower, carrot slices, shrimps marinated with ouzo, grilled squid & extra virgin olive oil dressing).
-From the main dishes I tasted the most crunch and tasty fried filleted anchovies I ever had and homemade ravioli with fresh shrimps.
+From the appetizers, I tasted the grilled vegetables mille-feuille (with talagani cheese, capers & extra virgin olive oil) and from the salads, the yummy Sea salad (with broccoli, cauliflower, carrot slices, shrimps marinated with ouzo, grilled squid & extra virgin olive oil dressing).
+I tasted the most crunch and tasty fried filleted anchovies I ever had and homemade ravioli with fresh shrimps from the main dishes.
 It seems that the menu changes from season to season, but I am sure you will always find something to surprise you.

-Both terraces have unrivalled views of the bay.
+Both terraces have unrivaled views of the bay.
 Nothing better than having a romantic dinner here.

 Areopoli (Αρεόπολη), known before 1912 as Tsimova (Τσίμοβα - a Slavic word that means “city of the devil” or “small plain”), is the capital town of Mani.
 The word Areopoli means "city of Ares", the ancient Greek god of war.
 The Greek War of Independence was started at Areopoli on March 17, 1821.
 Today Areopoli has grown into a flourishing town with lots of hotels and restaurants.
 Tourists stroll in the narrow streets of the old town admiring the stone tower-houses and churches.

-The museum’s permanent exhibition deals with the "Stories of religious faith in Mani".
-Not far from the Pikoulakis Tower stands the towerhouse of Stylianos Mavromichalis, a great example of fortified tower.
+The museum’s permanent exhibition deals with the "Stories of religious faith in Mani."
+Not far from the Pikoulakis Tower stands the towerhouse of Stylianos Mavromichalis, a great example of a fortified tower.